mithem/PyServer/SERVERLY.USER.md

 Serverly comes with a builtin standard API for user management.
 You just have to tell it where your endpoint should go.

 To use it, just call the `use`-method and specify `function: str`, `method: str` and `path: str`.
 You of course have to `import serverly.user.api`.
-The following functions (of user-management) are supported:
+The following functions (of user-management) are supported (and many more, see docstrings):

 - authenticate
 - change